 The square of the hypotenuse of a right triangle is equal to the sum of the square of the other two sides.
 When any two values are known, we can apply the theorem and calculate the other.

-What are the Applications of the Pythagoras Theorem in Real Life?
+What Are the Applications of the Pythagorean Theorem in Real Life?

 - Computing the distance between points on the plane.